jpastuszek/em-rack-mongrel2/README.md

 I folked this from darkhelmet's rack-mongrel2 so that I can rack up async_sinatra apps.
 Tested on async_sinatra but will be able to run any Rack apps that requires an async web server such as Thin.

-This is my very first contribute to Ruby ecosystem.
+This is my very first contribution to Ruby ecosystem.
 Let me know if I've done wrong.
 Pull requests and feature requests are very welcome!

 ## How to run examples